tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 #### Node ID

-A node selects an n-bit ID, given to nodes on the network.
+A node selects an $n$-bit ID, given to nodes on the network.
 Node IDs have uniformly distributed numbers.
 A node's position is determined by a unique prefix of its ID, which forms a tree structure, with node IDs as leaves.

 The bit length of the node ID should be sufficiently large to make collisions unlikely when using a uniformly